-All Texas Master Naturalist face to face events, programs and meetings are cancelled until May 4th.
-Read the Current Guidelines for Texas Master Naturalist Chapters and our own Social Distancing Activities for ideas of things you can do.
+All Texas Master Naturalist face to face/in person events, programs and meetings are currently cancelled.
+Read the Current Guidelines for Texas Master Naturalist Chapters.

 Chartered October 2015, the South Texas Border Chapter has over 70 active members.
 We support organizations in Starr, Hidalgo and Cameron Counties.
 Meetings are open to the public, check the meeting schedule for coming meetings.
 Certification classes are offered beginning each January.
 Requirements to become a Texas Master Naturalist are listed below.

 We have a variety of partner organizations that we support as volunteers.
 Members serve as nature guides, administrave support, educators, speakers, workers, gardeners, and physical laborers.
 We build and maintin trails, interpret nature for visitors, weed gardens and support citizen science activities.
 Master Naturlaists love to learn new things and are not afraid to get dirty!

 The Texas Master Naturalist Program

 There are 46 Master Naturalist Chapters in the State of Texas.
 All chapters are supported by the Statewide Texas Master Naturalist organization.
 Visit their website for additional information about the program.